sideralys/siderabot-docs/docs/tournaments/create-tournament.md

 sidebar_position: 1
 ---

-# Manage Docs Versions
+# Creating a tournament

-Docusaurus can manage multiple versions of your docs.
+Siderabot can help you manage tournaments with ease.

-## Create a docs version
+## Step-by-step

 Release a version 1.0 of your project: